-EMPIRE EAST LAND HOLDINGS, INC. 2024 ANNUAL STOCKHOLDERS' MEETING or in his absence, the Chairman of the meeting, as my/our proxy at the Annual Stockholders' Meeting of EMPIRE EAST LAND HOLDINGS, INC. ("Empire East") to be held on 10 June 2025 and/or at any postponement or adjournment thereof, and/or any Annual Stockholders' Meeting of Empire East, which appointment shall not exceed five (5) years from date hereof.
+EMPIRE EAST LAND HOLDINGS, INC. 2024 ANNUAL STOCKHOLDERS' MEETING

+I/WE hereby name and appoint, or in his absence, the Chairman of the meeting, as my/our proxy at the Annual Stockholders' Meeting of EMPIF Ε EAST LAND HOLDINGS, INC. ("Empire East") to be held on 10 June 2025 and/or at any postponement or adjournment thereof, and/or any Annual Stockholders' Meeting of Empire East, which appointment shall not excer θŧ five (5) years from date hereof.